Timmeahj/css-animations-challenge/Exercise-CSS-animations.md

 - A shape that repeatedly changes color.
 - A title that moves once, then stops where you want it to be.
 - A shape that moves and grows / shrinks in size repeatedly.
+- A rainbow element, make it go through all the colors of the rainbow.
 - Hover manipulation on a button, a shape and an image.
 Be creative.
 - An element where you let your creativity go crazy!
 Show me what you can do!